StroCOMP: Strong Coupling of Organic Molecules and Plasmons

 8.

-When polarons meet polaritons: Exciton-vibration interactions in organic molecules strongly coupled to confined light fields (
+When polarons meet polaritons: Exciton-vibration interactions in organic molecules strongly coupled to confined light fields (PDF)

 N. Wu, J. Feist, and F. J. Garcia-Vidal